 Marissa has worked in the NH Area Agency system since 2010 in many capacities, including as a direct support professional, an adult day program manager supporting those who were searching for a career, and working in case management for adults receiving PDMS, Residential, Day Programming and other services.
 She became involved with clinical teams in 2015, and has been working in this niche of the field since.
 She truly enjoys working with the individuals whom are supported in a clinical treatment capacity, along with the multiple area and state agencies we collaborate with to ensure individuals are able to remain safe and achieve their goals.

 Allison has been working at CSNI in the role of ITS Coordinator since 2015.
 She currently organizes and facilitates the Statewide Risk Management Committee and the Community of Practice Committee.
 She provides administrative support for the Intensive Treatment Services Programs.
+Allison conducts SIS Interviews for the area agencies, NCI Surveys (every other year) and does data entry for Eligibility.
+She also provides administrative support for the CSNI board meetings on a monthly basis.
 She has a Master's degree in Community Mental Health Counseling.